qrzn23/min/wip/confessions/content.md

 Pratyahara is introspection.
 One obtains the power of analysing an apparently simple thought or impression into its elements.
 One can, for example, teach oneself to feel separately the numberless impressions connected with the act of crooking one's fingers.
 This is a revelation in itself; so simple a muscular movement is found to contain an epic of deliciously exciting ingredients.
 The idea is, of course, not to enjoy such pleasures, subtle and exquisite as they are; but by analysing thoughts and impressions to detect their prodromal symptoms and nip them in the bud.
 Also, to understand and estimate them by detailed examination.
 One important result of this is to appreciate the unimportance and equivalence of all thoughts, very much as modern chemistry has put and end to the medieval nonsense about the sacredness of some compounds and the wickedness of others.
 Another is to give one a clear and comprehensive view of the elements of the universe as a whole.

 Dharana, concentration, is now easier to practise.
 One has learnt what interruptions to expect and how to prevent them.
 We, therefore, make a definite attack on the multiplicity of thoughts by fixing the mind on one.
-In my Book Four, Part I, I have copied from my diary at this period an attempt at classification of invading ideas.
+In my *Book Four*, Part I, I have copied from my diary at this period an attempt at classification of invading ideas.
 I am very proud of this apparently simple observation and it will aid the reader to understand my work in Kandy if I insert it.

-Breaks are classed as follows:
+*Breaks* are classed as follows:

-Firstly, physical sensations.
+*Firstly*, physical sensations.
 These should have been overcome by Asana.

-Secondly, breaks that seem to be dictated by events immediately preceding the meditation.
+*Secondly*, breaks that seem to be dictated by events immediately preceding the meditation.
 Their activity becomes tremendous.
 Only by this practice does one understand how much is really observed by the senses without the mind becoming conscious of it.

-Thirdly, there is a class of breaks partaking of the nature of reverie or “daydreams”.
+*Thirdly*, there is a class of breaks partaking of the nature of reverie or “daydreams”.
 These are very insidious — one may go on for a long time without realizing that one has wandered at all.

-Fourthly, we get a very high class of break, which is as sort of aberration of the control itself.
+*Fourthly*, we get a very high class of break, which is as sort of aberration of the control itself.
 You think, “How well I am doing it!” or perhaps that it would be rather a good idea if your were on a desert island, or if your were in a sound-proof house, or if your were sitting by a waterfall.
 But these are only trifling variations from the vigilance itself.

-A fifth class of breaks seems to have no discoverable source in the mind.
+A *fifth class of breaks* seems to have no discoverable source in the mind.
 Such may even take the form of actual hallucination, usually auditory.
 Of course, such hallucinations are infrequent and are recognized for what they are; otherwise the student had better see his doctor.
 The usual kind consists of odd sentences or fragments of sentences, which are heard quite distinctly in a recognizable human voice, not the student's own voice or that of any one he knows.
 A similar phenomenon is observed by wireless operators, who call such messages “atmospherics”.

-There is a further kind of break, which is the desired result itself.
-It must be dealt with later in detail.
+There is *a further kind of break, which is the desired result itself.* It must be dealt with later in detail.

 Dhyana is the name of the first trance.
 By trance I mean a state of consciousness definitely distinct from the normal.
 Its characteristic is that whereas in normal consciousness two things are always present — the percipient and the perceived — in Dhyana these two have become one.
 At first this union usually takes place with explosive violence.
 There are many other characteristics; in particular, time and space are abolished.
 This, however, occurs with almost equal completeness in certain states of normal abstract thought.